jlebar/caroline-portfolio/content/blog/from-blogger/When Life Gives You Coconuts.md

 +++
 Here's another throwback post from something that happened last year, but was too good not to share since I have photos.

 Imagine our surprise when we open the mailbox and discover...  a one-pound coconut!
 (Despite its mailing labels, I suspect it was delivered by a pair of sparrows.)
-Well, you know what they say: when life gives you coconuts, make delicious coconut <strike>macaroons</strike> <strike>macaringues</strike>... chocolate-covered coconut balls!
+Well, you know what they say: when life gives you coconuts, make delicious coconut ~~macaroons~~ ~~macaringues~~... chocolate-covered coconut balls!

 YOU WILL NEED: